Girls in STEM

 In 2015, I partnered with a friend, also from a STEM field, to create the Renegade Girls Tinkering Club, a 501(c)3 organization providing our unique summer and after school enrichment programs for girls-only and coed groups.
 Our goal is to scaffold engineering, science, and math skills, and build confidence for girls in grades k-5 through fun, hands-on projects.

-We are a small non-profit, but strives to follow the philosophy "do all the good you can, for all the people you can, wherever you can."
+We are a small non-profit, but follow the philosophy "do all the good you can, for all the people you can, wherever you can."
 We reach about a thousand kids a year.
 Yay!

 What comes next?

 The work isn’t done.
 As my own daughter aged out of our program and started middle school, the challenges confronting her changed.
 The problems matured along with the grade levels.
 Her friends started to doubt themselves, and as a result, begin to drop behind in classes they previously loved.
 And it wasn’t just doubt.
 There are lots of challenges facing tween and teen girls that, frankly, boys the same age just don't have to deal with.
 These problems could no longer be addressed by fun, hands-on projects.
 Skill acquisition isn’t the root of Middle School STEM dropout.
 Study after study after study after study show that girls are as good at, if not better than, boys in these fields in school.
 So how could Renegades expand our reach?
 How can we help?